Course Offerings

 Required Courses

-• General Linguistics (sound, form, and meaning).
-Students with no significant background in linguistics should register for one of the following courses in their first year.
-Course selection should be made in consultation with the advisor.
-This requirement may be waived for students with at least a Bachelor’s in Linguistics, but coursework in these areas is encouraged.
+• Formal Linguistics: Select one introductory, graduate-level course in sound (phonology), form (syntax), or meaning (semantics and pragmatics).
+Students with no significant background in linguistics should register for one of the following courses in their first year in consultation with the advisor.
+This requirement may be waived for students with a Bachelor’s in Linguistics, but coursework in these areas is encouraged.

-• 3 core courses.
+• Three (3) core courses.
 These courses cultivate essential (a) methodological, (b) theoretical, and (c) analytical competencies in sociolinguistics.
 Some popular courses that fulfill this part of the curriculum include but are not limited to:

 Note that course offerings vary semester to semester, and are subject to change.